 “I have state of the art LEDs and a constant current driver, why are they burning out?”

-Although LEDs have a longer life and are more efficient than other types of lighting systems, they are also much more sensitive -especially when incorrectly used on constant current systems.
-Premature failure of an LED lighting system can result because of improper wiring, heat sinking, or driver being used.
-You will want to check that the heat sink and any cooling system is working properly, correct wiring and making sure it is operating within rated specifications.
+LEDs are much more sensitive than other types of lighting -especially when incorrectly used on constant current systems which may lead to premature failure.
+Make sure the heat sink and any cooling system is working properly, correct wiring configuration and making sure it is operating within rated specifications.

 Below are a few pointers to help you out and give your lighting system extra longevity when dealing with constant current systems:

 Replace Damaged LEDs Immediately

 The constant current driver will keep the same current running through the remaining amount of “good” LEDs causing them to burn out -or burn out prematurely.
 When an LED burns out or gets damaged, turn the power off and fix any damaged LEDs before turning the power back on.
 Constant voltage drivers do not have this issue, as they always keep the same voltage.

 Wire Lighting to Output BEFORE Applying Power to Input

 Make sure your LED lighting is wired to your constant current driver output BEFORE applying the input power to the driver.
 If wiring the output after applying input power, the output voltage is unknown and may be sitting higher than the rated LED voltage and cause premature failure or instantly burn them out.
 Constant voltage drivers do not have this problem because their output voltage is fixed.